coralogix/cloudformation-coralogix-aws/aws-integrations/aws-shipper-lambda/README.md

 ### Terraform

-Link To coralogix Module TBD
+Link To coralogix Module (Work in Progress)

 ## Paramaters